Wildboar-Software/isode/doc/isode-gen.8.md

      is  assumed  that you have super-user privileges in order to (re-)install the software.
 Super-user  privileges  are  not required to configure or generate this software.

-     The  distribution  tape  contains  the  hierarchy  for   the isode-8.0  directory.
-Bring the sources on-line by changing to a directory for local sources and running tar, e.g.,

-          % cd /usr/src/local/
-          % tar x
-          % cd isode-8.0

 CONFIGURATION
      First, go to the config/ directory.